 There are opportunities for those close to the person to be involved in the service, by placing symbols of the person’s life, reading a lesson, or giving a eulogy about the person, and in being a pall bearer (carrying the coffin out of the church).

-To discuss Funeral options for a loved one or to to make pre arrangements for your own service, please contact Fr Paul directly on 4933 5302 or submit an inquiry at our Contact Us page.
+To discuss Funeral options for a loved one or to to make pre arrangements for your own service, please contact Fr Stephen directly on 4933 5302 or submit an inquiry at our Contact Us page.